SouravSohal/electoral_assistant/README.md

 # CivicGuide India 🇮🇳 — AI Electoral Assistant

 **CivicGuide India** is a state-of-the-art, agentic AI platform designed to empower the 97 crore voters of India.
-Built for the **Google Hack2Skill Prompt Wars**, it provides verified, personalized, and highly accessible guidance on the Indian electoral process using a multi-agent orchestration layer.
+It provides verified, personalized, and highly accessible guidance on the Indian electoral process using a sophisticated multi-agent orchestration layer.

 ---